 However, the beam is located above the ground, meaning it does not fully capture the amount of rain reaching the ground.
 Therefore, incorporating available rain gauges enhances the accuracy of the rainfall determined from the radar data.

 WaterWatch PRO collects and processes this hourly digital rainfall map.
 Then, utilizing a proprietary method, WaterWatch PRO identifies a client’s GPS location within the nearest 1-km grid section.

 During processing, no further data interpolation is made of the client’s GPS location within the 1-km grid field.

-WeatherWatch PRO uses a proprietary method that delivers more precision to these critical stormwater monitoring rainfall measurements.
-We use a computerized, automated system that accounts for the variances mentioned above in time and space.
-It all starts with continuously combining vast amounts of high resolution data from across the country.
+Our proprietary method delivers more precision to critical stormwater monitoring rainfall measurements.
+By using a computerized, automated system, WaterWatch PRO accounts for variances in time and space.

 This process makes WaterWatch PRO an ideal way to account for highly localized rainfall events, from a reliable NOAA data source you can confidently trust.